 - 1. Residents will attend the three-day general hospital orientation program. - 2.
 Residents will complete an orientation learning experience for their first rotation. - 3.
 Residents will complete the general pharmacy checklists and competencies during the orientation rotation. - 4.
 Residents will complete any required training related to research. - 5.
 Each resident will complete BLS and ACLS when classes are available. - 6.
 Residents will meet with RPD and preceptors to discuss research projects.
 The project is to be decided on during the month of orientation.
-A research advisor (determined by area of the project) will collaborate with the resident and RPD. - 7.
-There will be an evaluation at the end of orientation.
-The general hospital pharmacy checklists, competencies, and evaluation will be completed for residents to continue the residency.
+A research advisor (determined by area of the project) will work with the resident and RPD.

+7. There will be an evaluation at the end of orientation.
+The general hospital pharmacy checklists, competencies, and evaluation will be completed in order for residents to continue the residency.
+See Appendix F: Resident Checklists.